10 of the Most Common Questions for a Phoenix Car Accident Attorney

 Q: How much compensation am I entitled to after a car accident?

-Q: What happens if I don’t have auto insurance?
+Q: Can I still hire a Phoenix car accident attorney if I don’t have auto insurance?

 A: If you don’t have auto insurance, but the at-fault driver does, you can file a claim against their insurance provider.

-Q: Why do I Need a Phoenix Car Accident Lawyer after being in a Car Crash in Arizona?
+Call a Phoenix Car Accident Attorney After Being in a Car Crash in Arizona

-A: Car accidents happen daily in Phoenix – the majority of which result in severe injuries.
+Car accidents happen daily in Phoenix – the majority of which result in severe injuries.
 Auto insurance companies may try to give you the runaround and attempt to settle for less than you deserve for your injuries or property damages.
-By contacting Hirsch & Lyon accident law firm, you retain a team of attorneys who focus on auto crash claims can help you recover the full amount of damages you are entitled to.
-Our lawyers will carefully review the details of your accident, speak to witnesses and police, and even consult with medical professionals to make sure you obtain just compensation.
-Not only will you receive compensation, but we challenge you to find a Phoenix law firm with lower cost attorney’s fees!
-Call 602-786-7093 now or complete our contact form to start your fight for justice, today!
+By contacting Hirsch & Lyon accident law firm, you retain a team of attorneys who focus on personal injury to help you recover the full amount of damages you are entitled to.
+Our auto accident lawyers will carefully review the details of your accident, speak to witnesses and police, and even consult with medical professionals to make sure you obtain just compensation.
+Not only will you receive compensation, but we challenge you to find a Phoenix car accident attorney with lower cost attorney’s fees!
+Call 602-535-1900 now or complete our contact form to start your fight for justice, today!